bokeh/bokeh/sphinx/source/docs/dev_guide/pull_requests.rst

 4. Push your local branch to your fork on GitHub Before you can open a pull request, you first need to `push your branch`_ from your local clone to your fork on GitHub.
-In our example:
+For example:

     ``git push --set-upstream origin 11423_table_column_add_visible``